Serous membrane: Examples

 The two layers of serous membranes are named parietal and visceral.
 Between the two layers is a thin fluid filled space.
 The fluid is produced by the serous membranes and stays between the two layers to reduce friction between the walls of the cavities and the internal organs when they move with respect to one another, such as when the lungs inflate or the heart beats.
 Such movement could otherwise lead to inflammation of the organs.

 Development

-All serous membranes found in the human body formed ultimately from the mesoderm of the trilaminar embryo.
-The trilaminar embryo consists of three relatively flat layers of ectoderm, endoderm (also known as "entoderm") and mesoderm.
+All serous membranes found in the human body are formed ultimately from the mesoderm of the trilaminar embryo.
+The trilaminar embryo consists of three relatively flat layers of ectoderm, endoderm, and mesoderm.

 As the embryo develops, the mesoderm starts to segment into three main regions: the paraxial mesoderm, the intermediate mesoderm and the lateral plate mesoderm.

 The lateral plate mesoderm later splits in half to form two layers bounding a cavity known as the intraembryonic coelom.
 Individually, each layer is known as splanchnopleure and somatopleure.